GenPhyloProject/GenPhylo/README.md

 # Calling the function that generates the alignments given the lengths
 get_alignments_by_lengths(tree, lengths, root_distr, name)
 ```
-In each case, the outputs (a .txt file with the transition matrices and a .tar with the .FASTA files corresponding to the simulated alignments) are named using the **experiment_name**  parameter and are saved in a directory called **output_files** (if the folder does not already exist, the package will automatically create it).
+In each case, the outputs (a .txt file with the transition matrices and a .tar with the .FASTA files corresponding to the simulated alignments) are named using the `experiment_name`  parameter and are saved in a directory called `output_files` (if the folder does not already exist, the package will automatically create it).

 Additionally, the repository includes an example of the `output_files` directory, as well as an example of the `tree.txt` file for reference.

 ---
+Within the cli_app directory of this repository, we provide a command-line interface (CLI) implementation of the GenPhylo package.
+This allows you to execute GenPhylo directly from the terminal without requiring package installation.
+For detailed instructions on how to run GenPhylo via the CLI, please refer to the README file located in the cli_app folder.

-This repository includes the file IQ-TREE_analysis.pdf that describes how we verified the precision of our alignments simulator by using the phylogenetic software IQ-TREE.
+This repository also includes the file IQ-TREE_analysis.pdf that describes how we verified the precision of our alignments simulator by using the phylogenetic software IQ-TREE.

 ---
 If you encounter any bugs or have questions, please submit them under the Issues tab at: https://github.com/GenPhyloProject/GenPhylo/issues.